python-trio/trio/docs/source/contributing.rst

    cd path/to/trio/checkout/
-   python -m venv .venv # create virtual env in .venv source .venv/bin/activate # activate it pip install -r test-requirements.txt  install test requirements
+   python -m venv .venv # create virtual env in .venv source .venv/bin/activate # activate it pip install -e . pip install -r test-requirements.txt # install test requirements

 you rarely need to recreate the virtual environment, but you need to re-activate it in future terminals.
 You might also need to re-install from test-requirements.txt if